Nonlinearly preconditioned gradient flows: Mirror descent and mirror flow

 \section{Mirror descent and mirror flow}

-Throughout the remainder of this section we assume the following. \begin{assumption} $f$ is strictly convex and supercoercive. \end{assumption} Note that since $f$ is also assumed smooth, it is Legendre, $\nabla f: \bR^n \to \intr \dom f^*$ is bijective and the set $\argmin f$ is a singleton, i.e., $\argmin f = \{x^\star\}$.
+Throughout the remainder of this section we assume the following. \begin{assumption} $f$ is strictly convex and supercoercive,

+\end{assumption} Note that since $f$ is also assumed smooth, it is Legendre, $\nabla f: \bR^n \to \intr \dom f^*$ is bijective and the set $\argmin f$ is a singleton, i.e., $\argmin f = \{x^\star\}$.
 Moreover, due to the duality of supercoercivity and full domain \cite[Thm.\,11.8(d)]{RoWe98}, $f^*$ has full domain. \begin{remark} Strict convexity does not in general imply supercoercivity and in fact does not even imply simple coercivity as evidenced by the example $f(x)=\exp(x)$, which is a strictly convex function but $\lim_{x\to -\infty}f(x)=0$.
 A standard example of strictly convex functions that are also supercoercive are strongly convex ones, something which can be seen from the strong convexity inequality.
 On the other hand, there exist strictly convex, supercoercive functions that are not strongly convex, with a standard example being $f(x) = \|x\|^4$. \end{remark}

 In discrete-time, the algorithm described in \eqref{eq:npgm} has a very interesting duality relation with the celebrated mirror descent method, which was explored in \cite{kim2023mirror}.
 Consider the standard mirror descent update: